 To evaluate essays, the SPC English department uses a set of uniform grading standards.
-These standards designate that essays in composition classes should demonstrate at least a basic level of competence in college-level writing and be an appropriate foundation for writing in academic and professional environments.
+These standards designate that essays in composition classes should demonstrate at least a basic level of

 Grading Criteria for Essays

 Essays are evaluated on four bases: unity, support, coherence, and sentence skills.
 The criteria considered in each base include characteristics essential to the success of an essay.
 Depending on the assignment, certain bases and criteria may be weighted more than others, and the instructor's assignment may establish additional, more specific criteria.